RayDeeUx/hotbananastud-fansubs/README.md

 # hotbananastud-fansubs
 Fan-made `.vtt` subtitle files for @hotbananastud's videos on YouTube.

-All `.vtt` files are licensed under the terms of ODbL v1.0.
+All `.vtt` files are licensed under the terms of*either* CC-BY-SA-4.0 *or* the ODbL v1.0, at your choice.
 Intended for use on [VLC media player](https://www.videolan.org/vlc/), but should work fine as-is when imported into YouTube itself as well.

 Questions?
 Concerns?
 [Open an issue](https://github.com/RayDeeUx/hotbananastud-fansubs/issues/new).